scalefocus/Flex-ios/README.md

 Flex
 ===================
-The library's goal is to facilitate the process of adding localization to iOS projects by providing an easy to use interface for getting and updating localization strings from an Upnetix internal or client hosted server.
+The library's goal is to store and facilitate the proccess of adding strings to iOS projects by providing an easy to use interface for getting and updating strings from an Upnetix internal or client hosted server.

 The library is divided into two modules.
 One module is open to the outside world and the other one is hidden.
 The modules are: **Main Service** and **Update Service**.